taolson/Admiran/doc/Language.md

 ### Values and Types

 An expression evaluates to a *value*, and has a static *type*.
-For example, the declaration
+For example, the declarations

     x :: int
     x = 42

-Defines a type specification for the definition `x`, which is type `int`, and a value of `x`, which is `42`.
+declare a type specification for the definition `x`, which is type `int`, and a value of `x`, which is `42`.

 The Hindley-Milner type system allows user-defined type aliases and datatypes that can use parametric polymorphism.
 For example a user-defined tree datatype which can be built from values of any type can be written as: